ahmedembeddedx/ahmedembeddedx/README.md

 I'm Ahmed Abdullah, a Data Science enthusiast and an undergraduate from FAST NUCES with a passion for Data and Machine Learning, and on my way to Open Source Contribute.
 I'm currently based in Lahore, Pakistan.
 Welcome to my GitHub profile!

-## About Me

-- 🌱 I’m always learning and exploring new technologies, with a strong focus on Machine Learning and Data Science.
-- 👯 I’m open to collaborating on projects related to Data Science, Machine Learning, and anything tech-related.

 ## Streak and Stats

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=ahmedembeddedx&" alt="ahmedembeddedx" /></p>

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=ahmedembeddedx&theme=tokyonight&show_icons=true&hide_border=true&layout=compact)
 ## Socials